Uruguayans: Africans

 Africans, Blacks and Mulattos in Uruguay are more or less 209,662 and they are mostly found in Montevideo, Rivera Department, Artigas Department, Salto Department and Cerro Largo Department.
 A 2011 census marked that there are more than 300,000 African descendants and that 80% of Afro-Uruguayans are under the working class line.

 Languages

-Although Spanish is dominant, being the national language spoken by virtually all Uruguayans, Italian and French are also relevant.
-Portuguese is spoken in the Uruguayan-Brazilian frontier, Fronterizo/Fronteiriço is the specific name for Uruguayan Portuguese.
-The audiovisual standard language is the Uruguayan Spanish, a variety of Rioplatense Spanish.
-Lunfardo is also spoken in Uruguay.
+Spanish is the de facto national language.
+The standard language, virtually spoken by the entire population is Uruguayan Spanish, which is a variant of Rioplatense Spanish.
+It has a strong influence of the Italian language and its different dialects due to the number of immigrants that the country received.

+French and Italian have great relevance in society, having been part of the educational curriculum until the 2000s.
+On the other hand, in the north-east of the country, the fronteiriço dialect is spoken, a mixture between Uruguayan Spanish and Brazilian Portuguese originated due to cultural exchange between the areas on both sides of the border.
+English is the most widespread foreign language among the Uruguayan people.

 Culture

 Contemporary Uruguayan culture comes from the contribution of its alternating early settlers from Spain and Portugal, and important influence of European immigrants – Italians, French, Portuguese, Romanians, and Greeks, among others- and traditions blended with Amerindian and African elements.
 Uruguay has Portuguese and Spanish colonial architectural heritage and many writers, artists, and musicians.
 Candombe is the most important example of African influence by slaves.
 Charrua and Guaraní traditions can be seen in mate, the national drink.
 Both Uruguay and Argentina share its traditional gaúcho roots (which originated in Andalusia).